Solar-network/docs/docs/desktop-wallet/intro.md

 ## What is it?

 The SXP Desktop Wallet is an application which allows you to manage SXP transactions.
-It provides an extensive set of functionalities, including management of profiles and wallets, the creation of both online and offline transactions, wallet summary, stylistic customizations, multilingual support, various currency integrations including BTC and much more!
+It provides an extensive set of functionalities, including management of profiles and wallets, the creation of both online and offline transactions, wallet summary, stylistic customizations, multilingual support and much more!

 ## Getting started